-The Rotary Club of Chelmsford Phoenix is Chelmsford's newest Rotary club in England's newest city.
+The Rotary Club of Chelmsford Phoenix is one of several Rotary clubs in Chelmsford.
 It is a fairly informal club which welcomes both men and women as Rotary members from all backgrounds and all age groups.
 The mixed demographics of the members makes it an ideal portal to Rotary membership for older members of Rotaract or indeed people who have never previously had any involvement with Rotary before.

 Chelmsford Phoenix was established and granted its charter on 23rd July 2009.
 The club is a twilight club which meets on a Thursday evening 6.30 for 7.00pm.
-During college term times It meets at the Princes Room Restaurant at the Chelmsford College of Further Education.
-This is our way of putting something back into the community at a local level by allowing the young people the opportunity to get work experience in preparing, cooking and service a meal as well as running the bar.
-A very worthy cause.
-The current cost of the meal is £14.00 per week for an excellent 3 course meal.
-The venue for meetings during college holidays varies so please check for latest details which can always be found on this website.
+Most weeks we meet at The Hive café in Oaklands Park.
+The current cost of the meal is £15.00 per week for an excellent 2 course meal with tea and coffee.
+Alcoholic and soft drinks can be purchased at the counter.
+Food does need to be pre-booked so if you want to come along please let us know via the contact page.
+The venue for meetings when we are not able to use The Hive varies so please check for latest details which can always be found on this website.

 Rotary also has its own charity - The Rotary Foundation - which throughout the world, funds improvements in health, supports education and helps to alleviate poverty.
 One of the main projects spearheaded by Rotary Foundation is the eradication of Polio through its support of a global vaccination programme.
 From a staggering 125 polio endemic countries in 1988, Rotary's efforts have reduced this to just 3 in 2015.
 Eradication of polio from Nigeria, Pakistan and Afghanistan would rid the world of this crippling disease forever.
 More information is here.

-In addition to Foundation and Walk for Water, there are also all the international causes such as Mary's Meals and Shelterbox which are being supported.
+In addition to Foundation there are also all the international causes such as Mary's Meals and Shelterbox which are being supported.
 We should not forget of course, Youth, Community, Vocational and Environmental projects nearer home.

 Being part of Rotary is not just being part of a club, but being part of a family - with a district and a national side to it.
 There are four district meetings a year, normally held at Writtle College.
 There are also both district and national Rotary Conferences which are fabulous events.
 The District website can be found here.